jhonvincentgaringa-dot/FINAL_PROJECT/README.md

 3.  **Node Deletion**: An algorithm that re-links pointers to remove a specific node from the sequence while preventing memory leaks using `free()`.

 ---

-Variable,Data Type,Scope/Context,Description
-studentId,int,struct Student,A unique integer used to identify each student record. name,char[100],struct Student,A character array (string) that stores the student's full name. major,char[50],struct Student,A character array (string) that stores the student's academic major.
-*next,struct Student*,struct Student,A self-referential pointer that stores the memory address of the next node in the list.
-*head,struct Student*,main(),"The ""entry point"" pointer that tracks the very first student in the linked list." choice,int,main(),Stores the user's numeric input for menu navigation. id,int,Local (various),"Temporary storage for IDs entered during addition, searching, or deletion." name,char[100],main(),A temporary buffer used to capture user text input before it is copied to the heap. major,char[50],main(),A temporary buffer used to capture major input before it is copied to the heap.
-**head,struct Student**,Functions,"A pointer-to-a-pointer, allowing functions to modify the original head in main."
-*current,struct Student*,Traversal,"An iterator pointer used to ""walk"" through the list without losing the start position."
-*prev,struct Student*,deleteStudent,Tracks the node immediately preceding the target to bridge the gap after deletion.
-*newStudent,struct Student*,createStudent,Stores the memory address returned by malloc for a newly allocated record.